IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 Callouts Layer is a new feature of Data Chart that you can use to annotate important data points or display their values.
 Callouts Layer can target multiple data series or individual data series.
 Also, you can customize appearance of these callout layers and bind callout labels to data items or calculate changes between consecutive data points.

-You can find more information on the Final Value Annotation in the link:datachart-chart-annotation-and-interaction-layers.html#FinalValueLayer[Annotations and Interaction Layers topic].
+You can find more information on the Callouts Annotation in the following topic:

 #### Related Topic
 -   [Callouts Layer](datachart-calloutlayer.html)